About FishLore.com

 I went through the typical stages of keeping goldfish (in a bowl) and breeding guppies while in my teen years.
 What a sense of accomplishment it was to get those guppies to breed.
 I know, it's funny looking back on this.
 The only knowledge I had of the guppies was second-hand from the fish store and friends who were doing the same thing.
 We had grand hopes of opening our own fish store.
 After the guppies we (my friends and I) advanced to Angelfish and Tetras.
 Then sports and college came along and the fish were given to my younger sister.

-The saltwater bug soon bit and it was a natural progression of my sickness hobby.
+The saltwater bug soon bit and it was a natural progression of my aquarium sickness.
 I had always wanted a saltwater tank, but could never afford one when I was younger.
 For all you freshies out there, be warned that the saltwater side of this hobby can be even more addicting.
 A saltwater tank is not nearly as difficult as some would lead you to believe and hopefully some of the articles on FishLore can get you started on the right path.
+Below are some pics of my reef tank.

 My current setups: